A Purple Flag Place

-Together, with similar programmes being undertaken in countries like Australia, Sweden, and the UK, we are working to make Dominion Road A Purple Flag place.
+Together, with similar Pyne being undertaken in countries like Australia, Sweden, and the UK, we are working to make Dominion Road A Purple Flag place.

 Already we achieved the first NZ accreditation for Purple Flag status in 2021 and had that achieved confirmed in 2023.

 The Purple Flag approach brings together groups and organisations from the public, private and not-for-profit sector to work together with the aim of attracting a great number of visitors into Dominion Road at night and to reduce any negative perceptions.